Information for Mentors

 - The career path

-The number of agreed Mentoring meetings is flexible, but it is expected a minimum of one hour per month contact time.
-The Mentors and Mentees agree to meet more frequently or decide to email, or have phone or Skype contact between meetings.
-If both parties agree, the Partnership may be ended early if all questions are answered.
+The number of agreed mentoring meetings is flexible, but there is a recommended minimum of one hour per month over the 3 month partnership.
+You can agree with your Mentee to meet more frequently or decide to email, or have phone or Skype contact between meetings.
+If both parties agree, the partnership may be ended early if all questions are answered.

 The Mentoring partnership process